mikgroup/mikgroup.github.io/_pages/repositories.md

   {% endfor %}
 </div>

+SigPy is a package for signal processing, with emphasis on iterative methods.
 This package is built to operate directly on numpy arrays on CPU and cupy arrays on GPU.
 Its main features include: a unified CPU/GPU interface to signal processing functions, Linear operator classes, Proximal operator classes (Prox), Iterative algorithm classes (Alg), and Application classes (App) that wrap Alg, Linop, and Prox to form a final deliverable for each application.

 SigPy also provides a submodule sigpy.mri for MRI iterative reconstruction methods.
 It includes Apps for common MRI reconstruction methods such as SENSE reconstruction, l1-wavelet reconstruction, total-variation reconstruction, and JSENSE reconstruction.
 This module also includes convenient simulation and sampling functions, including poisson-disc sampling function, and Shepp-Logan phantom generation function.